seanfisk/mastering-eos/manual/contributing/prereqs.rst

 Configure Your Editor
 =====================

 We use EditorConfig_ to maintain consistent formatting between developers.
-Our EditorConfig preferences are recorded in the :file:`.editorconfig` in the root of the repository.
+Our EditorConfig preferences are recorded in the :file:`.editorconfig` file in the root of the repository.

 If you do not have an editor preference, we suggest that you use gedit_ for the following reasons: